Equivalence of Optimality Criteria for Markov Decision Process and Model Predictive Control: MPC as a function approximator for RL

 \section{MPC as a function approximator for RL}

 As it was shown in the previous section, the optimal policy and value functions of any MDP with either discounted or undiscounted criteria can be captured using a finite-horizon undiscounted OCP \eqref{eq:value2} even if the model is not accurate.
 Since the equivalence only holds at the initial state, if one is interested in recovering the optimal MDP policy, the finite-horizon OCP needs to be solved from scratch for each initial state.
-In practice, this amounts to deploying the finite-horizon OCP in an MPC framework, i.e., in closed-loop.
+In practice, this amounts to deploying the finite-horizon OCP in an MPC framework, i.e., in a closed-loop.

 As discussed above, the equivalence is only obtained if a properly modified stage and terminal costs are introduced for the finite-horizon undiscounted MPC scheme.
-However finding such costs requires knowledge about the optimal value functions of the real MDP.
+However, finding such costs requires knowledge about the optimal value functions of the real MDP.
 In this section, we detail how the theorems we provided in the previous sections can be used in practice to exploit MPC as a structured function approximator of the optimal policy and value functions of the real MDP.
 One of the main advantages of MPC is that it allows us to straightforwardly introduce state and input constraints in the policy.
 We parameterize the MPC scheme with parameter vector~$\vect\theta$ such that RL methods can be deployed to tune $\vect\theta$ in order to achieve the equivalence yielding the optimal policy and value functions of the real system and, consequently, the best possible closed-loop performance.

 As the MPC model is not required to capture the real system dynamics exactly, for the sake of reducing the computational burden, and due to the (relative) simplicity of the resulting MPC scheme, a popular choice of model $\hat\rho\left[{\vect s}^+|\vect s,\vect a\right]$ is a deterministic model, i.e.: